etiennetremel/minimalistic-react-boilerplate/README.md

 * CSSNext and CSSNano
 * Linting
 * Unit tests using Mocha/Chai
-* Docker image ready to be deployed
+* Docker image with NGINX ready to be deployed

 ### Start developing